geoscixyz/em/content/geophysical_surveys/mt/data.rst

 .. todo:: Add data image + time windowing (like DISC MT slide... using Unsworth figure).

-From Frequency Domain data to Impedance using a remote station
+From frequency-domain data to impedance using a remote station
 --------------------------------------------------------------

 Once the data are in the frequency domain, the impedance tensor can be formed for each frequency.
 The :ref:`impedance <mt_physics>` :math:`Z` is a matrix that relates the electric and magnetic fields.